 So, now that this problem of friend-zoning has gotten so out of hand that it has its own entry in the dictionary, what is to be done?
 I have some suggestions I would like to put in to an ASCII-text e-mail and send back to my 1997 self:

 1. The Schedule.
 There is a great deal of power you have in the schedule.
 I think one of the reasons I was getting friend-zoned so much was I was leaning too much on girls for time -- hanging out with them too long, talking too much.
-I would have gone to their dorm rooms to talk, and then left after 20 or 30 minutes.
+I should have gone to their dorm rooms to talk, and then left after 20 or 30 minutes.
 This way, you retain your mystery about yourself, and you don't actually get to the point of needing to be given the "just friends" talk.

 2. Less analysis.
 One of the things college will do to your brain is make it analytical, make you want to talk about all the causes for things that happened in Nazi Germany, and while you're at it, if you have a girl in the room who likes drawing things out of people and getting attention that way, you might as well analyze all your insecurities.
 No, you shouldn't.
 This is like expecting to be taken seriously after posing nude.